13 of the most breathtaking places to visit in Europe

 Pamukkale, or ‘cotton castle’ in Turkish, literally looks like… well, a cotton castle.
 The UNESCO-listed area is a true spectacle of nature, with its cascade of terraces and heavenly hot springs.

-This natural phenomenon is created by a volcanic lava-heated water which dissolves pure white calcium.
+This natural phenomenon is created by volcanic lava-heated water which dissolves pure white calcium.
 The calcium evaporates and clings to the cliffs forming the travertines.

 Allow half a day to bathe in the warm water and dry off in the Turkish sun.